Please refer to the Start/Stop Service Form page.

 Pipeline is an informational publication included with each bill that provides public hearing dates, conservation techniques, policies for adjusting accounts, and other topics of interest.

-Please refer to the Payment Options page.
+Please refer to the Pay My Bill page.

+Water is billed according to usage as measured by a certified WSSC Water meter.
 Your billed charges are based on the amount of water that passed through the meter since the last billing period.
 Sewer; however, is not metered and charges are based solely on water consumption.

 Your overall consumption is then divided by the number of days in the billing period to come up with the “average daily consumption.”
 The higher the ADC, the higher the cost per thousand gallons.
-Our incremental rate structure is designed to encourage and reward water conservation.
+Our four-tier rate structure is designed to encourage and reward water conservation.

 “Comparable” consumption is what was consumed during the same time period in the previous year.
 If there has been a dramatic increase based on your comparable consumption, we will alert you in the important message section of the bill.

-When circumstances such as inclement weather, an inaccessible or obstructed meter, or a locked gate (to name a few) prevent WSSC from obtaining an actual meter reading, our computerized billing system automatically generates an estimated bill.
+When circumstances such as inclement weather, an inaccessible or obstructed meter, or a locked gate (to name a few) prevent WSSC Water from obtaining an actual meter reading, our computerized billing system automatically generates an estimated bill.
 We will also estimate usage when there are questionable changes in current consumption compared to historical usage.

 If we are unable to obtain an actual meter reading, the field service representative will leave a card at the property requesting that you supply us with an actual reading from the inside meter and visual remote reader (located on an outside wall of the property) as soon as possible.
 Both the inside meter and visual remote readings contain 7-digits and should be read left to right, including any stationary zeros painted on the face of the registration unit.
 (Customers cannot read electronic remotes.)

-Please refer to our Payment Options page.
+Please refer to our Pay My Bill page.

 Please refer to our Fees page